rocketshipapps/adblockfast/assets/opera/chrome/ITEM.md

 Adblock Fast is a faster, open-source ad blocker.

-Just as webpages grew bloated with ads, so too have ad blockers grown bloated with little-used filtering rules and extension features that sap their speed and hog your computer’s processing power, memory, and disk space.
+Just as webpages grew bloated with ads, so too have ad blockers grown bloated with little-used filtering rules and features that sap their speed and hog your computer’s CPU, memory, and storage.
 Adblock Fast runs a mere 12 optimized filtering rules to accelerate pages 8x more but consume 6x less computing resources than other ad blockers do.

-See the Adblock Fast site for benchmarks, support, and frequently asked questions.
+See Adblock Fast’s site for benchmarks, support, and frequently asked questions.

 **Category:** Productivity